na-na-hi/renget/archive/characterprovider.md

 - - -
 ##### Will You Enjoy These Prompts?

-**Short answer:** If you like cringy and ecchi anime, then - yes.
+If you like cringy and ecchi anime, then - yes.
 If you want a complex and serious narrative, you should modify my prompts or use another one.
 Anyway, you will find a lot of useful stuff on this page.

-**Longer answer:** These prompts are good if you seek an immersive, interactive, and erotic role-play adventure with characters with great characterization and environments, including supporting characters.
-They are not suitable for those wanting only porn-like output that converts any character into a whore, political satire, serious Hearts of Iron/Warhammer adventures or extreme violence.
-Characters will stay true to their descriptions and may be more witty.
-Sex is still pretty good in these prompts.
-I strongly recommend that you read the FAQ section, especially if you are new around here.
-(Some prompts has more focus on sex.)

 The responses with these prompts are not CAI-like; they are more like the interactive novel ones or movie script-like.